Orthodontic Emergencies Bethel Park

 Do not allow concerns about cost to derail your orthodontic treatment!
 Talk to our team to find out how we can help you manage the situation in a way that does not break the bank.
 We are sensitive to our patients’ budgets and want to help everyone have a positive experience with our practice.

-While orthodontic emergencies should never be considered 100% avoidable, there are ways for patients to be more conscious and minimize their overall risk of experiencing an emergency situation.
-Please follow the guidelines below:
+While orthodontic emergencies aren’t 100% avoidable, there are ways for patients to be more conscious and minimize their overall risk of experiencing an emergency situation.
+Below, you will find a few of the guidelines we recommend, starting with prioritizing your progress visits at our office!

-• When wearing a retainer, make sure to clean it too!
+Remember, a broken or lost retainer is considered an orthodontic emergency.
+So, don’t just wear it as instructed; take good care of it too!
+That starts with storing it properly and extends to cleaning it consistently.
 You can disinfect it by soaking it in denture cleanser – just make sure to rinse it thoroughly with water before placing it back inside your mouth.

 Orthodontic Emergency FAQs